Skip to Content

 The remains must effectively be preserved for long enough that minerals in the surrounding sediment can seep into them and eventually take on their shapes.
 The sediment must then be subjected to a hardening process from pressures within the deep sea or earth and high temperatures.

-Fossils rarely form in igneous rock because it is created from magma deep within the earth.
+Fossils rarely form in igneous rock because they are created from magma deep within the earth.
 The temperatures in molten rock are too high to preserve the shapes of animal and plant remains.

-Occasionally a fossil may form from a footprint, trail, or imprint made by an animal or plant.
-These are called trace fossils because they don’t reflect a plant or animal’s anatomy but rather evidence of its presence.
+Occasionally, a fossil may form from a footprint, trail, or imprint made by an animal or plant.
+These are called trace fossils because they don’t reflect a plant or animal’s anatomy but rather an evidence of its presence.

 Fossils are common in shale because excellent imprints can be formed in fine-grained sediments like mud.
-However, only some shales contain fossils because many ocean floor areas were not suitable for animal life.
+However, only some shales contain fossils because many ocean floor areas were unsuitable for animal life.

 In these areas, fossils only occur from a few dead organisms whose bodies drifted into them and were deposited in the mud.